ATL64/GPT-3_language_based_functions/README.md

 3. A function that takes as input five strings, expected to be sentences, and one more string expected to be a question.
 Then the function will return the "popular" answer, i.e. the most frequent one

 The idea is that then we could use these functions as part of a larger toolkit to monitor cognitive processes built on GPT-3 cognitive-based architectures.

+### Datasets

+There's a few datasets of questions/answers built for the sole purpose of testing these functions.
+Unfortunately they are small (20 points), but still good enough to give an idea of performance.

 # Conclusion